DataDog/datadog-cdk-constructs/README.md

 ## Contributing

 If you find an issue with this package and have a fix, please feel free to open a pull request following the [procedures](https://github.com/DataDog/datadog-cdk-constructs/blob/main/CONTRIBUTING.md).

+## Testing

+If you contribute to this package you can run the tests using `yarn test`.
+This package also includes a sample application for manual testing.
+First open a seperate terminal and run `yarn watch`, this will ensure the Typescript files in the src directory are compiled to Javascript in the lib directory.
+Navigate to `src/sample`, here you can edit `index.ts` to your liking and test your contributions manually.
+Run `npx cdk --app lib/sample/index.js <CDK Command>`, replacing `<CDK Command>` with common CDK commands like `synth`, `diff`, or `deploy`.
+* Note, if you receive "... is not authorized to perform: ..." you may also need to authorize the commands with your AWS credentials.

 ## Community